tony-507/analyzer/README.md

 ## Overall architecture

 This architecture is adapted from Harmonic inc's RMP.
+Initially there is also a controller layer, but I think it makes things too complicated here, so it is omitted for now.

 --------------------------------------------------
 |                                                |